ncbi/vadr/README.txt

 GETTING MORE INFORMATION
 PREREQUISITES
-INSTALLATION OF DNAORG SCRIPTS AND DEPENDENCIES INTO A NEW DIRECTORY USAGE AND OPTIONS OF dnaorg_classify.pl
+INSTALLATION OF DNAORG SCRIPTS AND DEPENDENCIES INTO A NEW DIRECTORY USAGE AND OPTIONS
-EXAMPLE RUNS
+EXAMPLE RUNS FOR INTERNAL NCBI USERS
 OPTIONS THAT MUST BE USED CONSISTENTLY IN BOTH dnaorg_build.pl AND dnaorg_annotate.pl REPRODUCIBILITY AND ORDER-DEPENDENCE OF LIST OF ACCESSIONS NAMING CONVENTION FOR SEQUENCES IN FASTA FILES
-FORMAT OF dnaorg_classify.pl's MATCH INFO FILE
+FORMAT OF dnaorg_classify.pl's INFOTBL FILES

 ##############################################################################
 INTRODUCTION